What We Do

-Kikino Elementary School Principal Laurie Thompson is a life-long resident of the Kikino Métis Settlement, and embraced the Spirit North program for her school over five years ago.
+Laurie Thompson is the Principal at Kikino Elementary School and a life-long resident of the Kikino Métis Settlement.
+Laurie embraced the Spirit North program for her school over five years ago.
 She actively initiated an after-school ski club, developed a leadership component to the program, and encouraged families and community members to become involved.
-Students in the program now compete in events across Alberta.
 Laurie was recently named one of Shaw’s 50 Outstanding Canadians.

 Andy is a seasoned business owner in sustainable development, clean technology, and renewable energy in small, remote communities across Canada, the U.S. and Latin America.
-A longtime volunteer in cross-country skiing, events and trail building, Andy loves nothing more than having fun outside while learning (he even volunteered to work with us!).
+A longtime volunteer in cross-country skiing, events and trail building, Andy loves nothing more than having fun outside while learning .
 In the summer, he can be found biking, paddling, and attempting to catch some elusive fish.

-As an experienced and passionate non-profit leader, Rob has a successful history of innovation, collaborative leadership, and relationship building with proven management, communication, political and business acumen, and fundraising abilities.
-He has also delivered community-based programs at the local, regional, and international level for various NGOs.
+Rob Buffler is an experienced and passionate non-profit leader with a successful history of innovation, collaborative leadership, and relationship building.
+He has delivered community-based programs at the local, regional, and international level for various NGOs.
 Rob is a passionate naturalist, outdoor enthusiast, skier, hiker, and avid fly fisherman.
-He moved to the Bow Valley in order to lead the Yellowstone to Yukon Conservation Initiative.
-Prior to that, he held various positions as a project lead, engaging volunteers, helping groups work together, and developing programs for youth at risk.

-A pediatrician who works part-time in Yellowknife doing general pediatrics and travel clinics for a variety of communities in the Northwest Territories and Nunavut, Dr. Wong is also a part-time hospital pediatrician at the Stollery Children's Hospital in Edmonton, where he does inpatient care four weeks a year.
-Conducting travel clinics in Saddle Lake and High Level in northern Alberta, Dr. Wong was most recently the chair of the First Nations, Inuit and Métis Health Committee of the Canadian Pediatric Society.
+Dr. Sam Wong is a paediatrician who works part-time in Yellowknife doing general paediatrics and travel clinics for a variety of communities in the Northwest Territories and Nunavut.
+He is also a part-time hospital paediatrician at the Stollery Children's Hospital in Edmonton doing inpatient care four weeks a year.
+Dr. Wong was most recently the chair of the First Nations, Inuit and Métis Health Committee of the Canadian Pediatric Society.

-Larry is a tax partner with an international accounting firm, with over 25 years of tax experience in both public practice and industry.
-He assists multinationals with international tax and transfer pricing matters.
-An avid skier and cyclist, Larry has supported the cross-country ski community for a number of years, as a parent, volunteer and Board member.
+Larry is a CPA with over 25 years of tax experience in both public practice and industry.
+An avid skier and cyclist, Larry has supported the cross-country ski community for a number of years as a parent, volunteer and board member.
 He has been the Treasurer of various non-profit organizations focused on community involvement, the arts and amateur sports.
-Larry is a Chartered Professional Accountant.